 Bacterial cells are different from plant and animal cells.
 Bacteria are prokaryotes, which means they have no nucleus.

 A bacterial cell includes:

-Cell wall: A layer that is made of a polymer called peptidoglycan.
+- Cell wall: A layer that is made of a polymer called peptidoglycan.
 The cell wall gives the bacteria its shape.
-It is located outside the plasma membrane.
-The cell wall is thicker in some bacteria.
-These are called Gram-positive bacteria.
+It is located outside the plasma membrane .
+The cell wall is thicker in some bacteria, called Gram positive bacteria.

-Flagellum: This is used for movement, to propel some types of bacteria.
-Some bacteria have more than one flagellum.
+- Flagellum: This is used for movement, to propel some types of bacteria.
+There are some bacteria that can have more than one.

 Bacteria feed in different ways.

 Heterotrophic bacteria, or heterotrophs, get their energy through consuming organic carbon.
 Most absorb dead organic material, such as decomposing flesh.
 Some of these parasitic bacteria kill their host, while others help them.

 Autotrophic bacteria (or just autotrophs) make their own food, either through either:

 - photosynthesis, using sunlight, water and carbon dioxide, or

 - chemosynthesis, using carbon dioxide, water, and chemicals such as ammonia, nitrogen, sulfur, and others